Dynamical Emergence of FRW Cosmological Models: Cosmological models as dynamical systems

 \section{Cosmological models as dynamical systems}

-The cosmology is based on the Einstein field equation which represents a very complicated system of partial nonlinear differential equation.
-Fortunately, the majority of main class of cosmological models from the point of view of observational data, belong to the class of the spatially homogeneous ones, for which has sense the absolute cosmological time.
+Cosmology is based on the Einstein field equation which represents a very complicated system of partial nonlinear differential equations.
+Fortunately, the majority of main class of cosmological models from the point of view of observational data, belong to the class of the spatially homogeneous ones, for which the absolute cosmological time makes sense.
 As a consequence, the evolution of such models can be reduced to the systems of ordinary differential equations.
-Hence to the cosmology could be naturally applied the methods of dynamical system theory or qualitative theory of differential equation.
-Among these class of models especially interesting are the cosmological models with maximally symmetric space sections, i.e. homogeneous and isotropic.
+Hence the methods of dynamical system theory or qualitative theory of differential equation can be naturally applied to cosmology.
+Among these classes of models especially interesting are the cosmological models with maximally symmetric space sections, i.e. homogeneous and isotropic.
 They are called FRW models (Friedmann-Robertson-Walker) if source of the gravity is a perfect fluid described in terms of energy density $\varrho$ and pressure $p$, both are the functions of cosmological time $t$.
 The FRW dynamics is described by two basic equations: